 - Dietary indiscretion.
 Sometimes as little as eating a sausage or some sauerkraut with a high sodium content is enough to precipitate an acute episode.
 Failure to comply with fluid and salt restrictions must be considered whenever heart failure worsens.

 - Alcohol.
-Depending on the severity of a patient's heart failure, one or more drinks may suddenly worsen symptoms.
+Depending on the severity of a person's heart failure, one or more drinks may suddenly worsen symptoms.

 - Medication compliance.
-Patients may forget or purposely skip a medication, or they may not be able to afford or have access to medications.
+People may forget or purposely skip a medication, or they may not be able to afford or have access to medications.